-SSCI 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN SOCIAL SCIENCE Fall/Spring, 1-4 credit hours
+SSCI 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN SOCIAL SCIENCE

 An introductory or more advanced exploration of subjects not covered or only partially covered by other courses in any social science discipline.
 The course is specified in the semester class schedule.
 The course will address topics which require a broader scope or an examination in greater depth.
 Providing a different topic is selected, the student may take this course twice for credit.